perryrh0dan/tmpo/readme.md

 ### Templates

 Templates are automatically pull from the `templates_repo` and stored in the `templates_dir`.
-Templates can be configured with a `meta.json` in the root of the template.
+Templates can be configured with a `meta.json` in the template root.
+The official template repo can be found [here](https://github.com/perryrh0dan/templates).

 #### Format